 - Helps identify, assess, plan, record and review the learning needs of children and young people.
 It aims to meet a child’s needs at the earliest opportunity and with the least intrusive level of intervention.

-- Involves the child, parents and carers, school staff and, at some levels, other professionals.
-All work in partnership to get it right for every child.
+- Involves the child, parents and carers, school staff and, at some levels, other professionals, all working in partnership to get it right for every child.

 Staged intervention allows for movement between stages, depending on how the child or young person is doing.
 There are variations between local authorities regarding the number of stages within their process - the diagram below highlights 3 stages.